Infinity1105/DeepLearningNLP/README.md

 # DeepLearningNLP
-Implementation  of  Machine learning problems using advanced techniques of NLP with Deep Learning.
+Implementation of cutting-edge NLP and Deep Learning methods for solving practical machine learning problems.

 NLP Codes with TensorFlow and Trax
 This repository contains a collection of Natural Language Processing (NLP) codes implemented using the TensorFlow and Trax frameworks.
-The codes are built using deep learning techniques to solve various NLP tasks.
+The codes are built using deep learning techniques to solve various NLP tasks.<br>

-Table of Contents
-Introduction
-Installation
-Usage
-Models
-Contributing
-License
-Introduction
+# Introduction

+Greetings, I am Harsh Kulkarni, ML Enthusiast.
-In this repository, you will find Python code examples to solve various real-world problems using deep learning techniques for NLP tasks.
-TensorFlow and Trax are two popular frameworks used for building deep learning models.
-The codes cover a wide range of NLP tasks, including:
+This repository contains Jupyter Notebooks created with cutting-edge NLP and Deep Learning methods to solve practical machine learning problems.TensorFlow and Trax are two popular frameworks used for building deep learning models.
+The repository currently includes the following solutions to the following problems:<br>

-1.Sentiment analysis<br>
+1. Sentiment analysis<br>
-Named Entity Recognition (NER)<br>
+2. Named Entity Recognition (NER)<br>

-Each code example is well-documented and includes instructions on how to use it effectively.
+Each code example is well-documented and includes instructions on how to use it effectively.<br>

 # Installation
 You need to install the necessary dependencies to run the NLP codes in this repository.